marko-js/jest/README.md

 ## Customizing the Marko compiler

 You can override the default [Marko compiler options](https://markojs.com/docs/compiler/#options) by adding a Jest "globals" config with a `marko` property.
-An additional `taglib` property can be set which supports an `excludeDirs` and `excludePackages` array which will prevent Marko from discovering taglibs in a directory or package respectively.
+An additional `taglib` property can be set which supports `excludeDirs` and `excludePackages` arrays which will prevent Marko from discovering taglibs in a directory or package respectively.
+You can also specify a `register` array on this object which will cause a taglib to be registered unconditionally for every template.

 **jest.config.js**